santarini/python/RedditDaily/Easy/README.md

 # Reddit Daily - EASY

-These are programs written in Python 3 that written in accordance with tasks posted our r/RedditDailyProgrammer.
+These are programs written in Python 3 in accordance with challenges posted our r/RedditDailyProgrammer.

 ###### 1_input-output.py